andrewtheart/DiskActivityMonitor/README.md

 ```

 Collected history and settings are left in `%ProgramData%\DiskActivityMonitor\`; delete that
 folder if you also want to discard the data.
+Per-user preferences and DPAPI-protected lookup
+keys remain under `%LOCALAPPDATA%\DiskActivityMonitor\`.

 ---